JorgeAndreTenorioGuzman/dream-journal-app/README.md

 4. [License](#license)

 ## About the project
 This dream journal app for Android was developed using Jetpack Compose, Clean Architecture, Room, and Dagger Hilt.
+I am in the process of implementing tests in the testing branch, starting with Unit Tests, followed by UI Integration Tests, and finishing with End-to-End Tests.

 ## Features